• Skip to primary navigation

 Prepare the cookie dough:

-• Add the flour, pumpkin pie spice, baking soda and powder.
-Mix until just combined.
+• Add the dry ingredients and mix until just combined.
 The dough should be very sticky and soft.
-If your dough is too sticky, let it rest at room temperature 30 minutes (however, I usually just proceed with the sticky dough).
+If your dough is too sticky, let it rest at room temperature for 30 minutes (however, I usually just go ahead with the sticky dough).

 Shaping the cookies: